 - Completion of a degree or certificate within 150 percent of the number of required credit hours listed in the college catalog for the associate degree or certificate (as determined by the Lakeland Financial Aid Office), including accepted transfer credit hours and up to 30 attempted credit hours of required developmental coursework.
 This is called "maximum timeframe."

 *Successful grade completions are A, B, C, D, SA, SB, SC.
 Unsuccessful grade completions are F, W, FNA, U, UD, UF, UFNA, AW, UNA, I, NA.

 If you repeat a course, both grades will appear on your academic record, and the most recent grade will be used in calculating the grade point average.
 Credit hours added after the 100 percent refund period of the term will be included in the SAP calculation, even if financial aid is not used to pay the tuition and fees associated with those hours.

 At the end of each term attended, your academic progress will be evaluated, whether or not you receive financial aid.
 If you fail to meet any of the above requirements, you will receive a notification email from the financial aid office.

 After the first term in which the requirements are not met, you will be placed on financial aid warning (WARN) for one subsequent term.
 During the warning period, you will continue to be eligible for federal financial aid.
-You are encouraged to meet with an academic adviser to receive assistance with your educational goals.
+You are encouraged to seek tutoring or other support services for help.